ru5iru/SCS2204-Assignments/README.md

 ### Assignment 7

 1. Implement a case class Point(x,y) and create following methods:
-      a. add(+) should add two given points
+      * add(+) should add two given points
-      b. move should move a point by a given distance dx and dy
+      * move should move a point by a given distance dx and dy
-      c. distance should return the distance between two given points
+      * distance should return the distance between two given points
-      d. invert should switch the x and y coordinates.
+      * invert should switch the x and y coordinates.